 About EFOMP’s Examination Board

 The EEB examinations are voluntary.
-EEB diplomas will not replace any national certificates.
-However, they will be a common European qualification for medical physicists and will help to standardise training and expertise in Medical Physics across Europe.
+EEB diplomas do not replace any national certificates.
+However, they can be a common European qualification for medical physicists and will help to standardise training and expertise in Medical Physics across Europe.

 EFOMP are applying for mutual recognition of the MPE title with the EU Commission and are developing an Educational and Training Platform.
 The current structure of EEB examinations will be reorganised accordingly.

 For this reason, there will be no exams in 2023-2024.